awvwgk/foopss/pages/index.rst

 .. margin::

-   Join the discussion on a proposal for enabling ABI compatibiliy at `fortran_proposals#247 <https://github.com/j3-fortran/fortran_proposals/issues/247>`_.
+   Join the discussion on a proposal for enabling ABI compatibility at `fortran_proposals#247 <https://github.com/j3-fortran/fortran_proposals/issues/247>`_.

 .. grid:: 2
    :gutter: 0